John Lloyd (tennis)

 John Lloyd (born 27 August 1954) is a British former professional tennis player.
 Lloyd reached an ATP world ranking of 23 in July 1978, and was ranked as UK number 1 in 1984 and 1985.
 He now works as a tennis commentator.

 During his career, he reached one Grand Slam singles final – losing to Vitas Gerulaitis in the 1977 Australian Open.
 Lloyd won three Grand Slam mixed doubles titles with tennis partner Wendy Turnbull: the French Open in 1982 and Wimbledon in 1983 and 1984.
 Lloyd was a member of the Great Britain team that reached the final of the 1978 Davis Cup, losing to the United States.

-He was the first husband of the former top woman player Chris Evert and is the younger brother of the former British Davis Cup captain David Lloyd.
+He was the first husband of the former top female player Chris Evert and is the younger brother of the former British Davis Cup captain David Lloyd.
 He served as the British Davis Cup captain himself from August 2006 until March 2010.
 He is a member of the All England Lawn Tennis and Croquet Club.

 Education

-Lloyd was educated at Southend High School for Boys, a state grammar school in Southend-on-Sea in Essex, in southeast England.
+Lloyd was educated initially at Chalkwell Hall (Juniors) and at Southend High School for Boys, a state grammar school in Southend-on-Sea in Essex, in southeast England.